Ham Wall: History

 The Somerset Levels have been occupied since the Neolithic period, around 6,000 years ago, when people exploited the reed swamps for resources and started to construct wooden trackways such as the Sweet and Post Tracks, and they were the site of salt extraction during the Romano-British period.
 Much of the landscape was owned by the church in the Middle Ages when substantial areas were drained and the rivers diverted, but the raised bogs remained largely intact.
 Only the Inclosure Acts of the 18th century, mostly between 1774 and 1797, led to significant draining of the peat bogs, although the River Brue still regularly flooded the reclaimed land in winter.
-Following the 1801 Brue Drainage Act, parts of the Brue were straightened, and new feeder channels constructed.
+Following the Somerset Drainage Act 1801 (41 Geo.
+3. (U.K.) c. lxxii), parts of the Brue were straightened, and new feeder channels constructed.

 The Glastonbury Canal, which runs through the reserve, was opened in 1833.
 It was made obsolete from 1854 by the Somerset Central Railway line that once ran next to it on its way from Glastonbury to Highbridge.
 The railway line closed in 1966.
 The railway and the canal both carried peat and people.

 By the twentieth century, large areas of the levels were exploited to meet horticultural demand for peat.
 The owners of the workings, Fisons, reached an annual production of 250,000 tonnes in the early-1990s.
 When the demand for peat fell towards the end of the century, Fisons transferred ownership of much of their land to English Nature (now Natural England) in 1994, enabling the creation of 13 sqkm of wetland nature reserves from the diggings.
 English Nature handed the management of 230 ha at Ham Wall to the Royal Society for the Protection of Birds (RSPB), managing the rest of the land itself apart from an extension to the Somerset Wildlife Trust's existing reserve at Westhay Moor.

 The reserve name derives from the Ham Wall rhyne which flows through the site.
 "Rhyne" is a local name for drainage channels between plots of land, pronounced reens in the east and rhine in the west of the Levels area.
 "Ham" is an old term for pasture or meadow, and the Ham Wall may have been a bank to hold water on the flooded fields.
 Ham Walls lies within the Somerset Levels National Nature Reserve and the Somerset Levels and Moors Ramsar and Special Area of Conservation site.